 Current Events Lesson Plans for Grades 6-12

 Social studies teachers already have enough to do.
 Tracking down a relevant news story, checking whether it’s appropriate for your grade level, writing discussion questions, and then differentiating it for mixed-ability classes is hours of work before you’ve even thought about assessment.
-Current Events Hub is building a lesson library, with each lesson differentiated to three different reading levels to give you that time back.
-Subscribe to get launch updates, early access, and the first free sample lessons when we go live.
+Current Events Hub gives you classroom-ready lessons built from real global news stories, with every lesson adapted for three grade levels.
+Save prep time, differentiate faster, and teach current events with confidence.
+Subscribe now to get full access to the lesson library, with new lessons added every week!

 Not Just News